sarahbarron/HurlingChampionship2017/README.md

 ## THE FUTURE
 ##### I hope to develop on this project in the future to include Gaelic Football score statistics.
 For this years Hurling and Football Championship I intend to keep a database up to date on a weekly bases.

+## VERSION CONTROL
+##### GitHub: I created a repository called HurlingChampionship2017 in GitHub and pushed my project to this repository regularly. [view repository]( https://github.com/sarahbarron/HurlingChampionship2017).

 ## HOW THE PROJECT WAS DEPLOYED

-##### I created a repository called HurlingChampionship2017 in GitHub and pushed my project to this repository [view repository]( https://github.com/sarahbarron/HurlingChampionship2017).
 ##### When I finished the project I deployed it on Heroku